 - Evidence of financial capacity must be provided as part of the Preliminary Plan submission. - The Preliminary Plan included a project cost estimate of \$390,000, broken down by construction components.
 The applicant states that a letter indicating the ability to fund the project will be submitted with the final plan.

-- Evidence of technical capacity must be provided as part of the Preliminary Plan submission. - As evidence of technical capacity, the applicant stated that the plans were prepared by DM Roma Consulting Engineers, prepared by a Maine Licensed P.E., and the wetland boundaries were delineated by Alex Finamore, a licensed site evaluator and wetland scientist with Mainely Soils, LLC.
+Staff note that Financial Capacity is a listed submission requirement of a major preliminary subdivision plan (911.C.1.(a)(16).
+Staff noted the application deficiency in an email to the applicant on February 25, 2020. - Evidence of technical capacity must be provided as part of the Preliminary Plan submission. - As evidence of technical capacity, the applicant stated that the plans were prepared by DM Roma Consulting Engineers, prepared by a Maine Licensed P.E., and the wetland boundaries were delineated by Alex Finamore, a licensed site evaluator and wetland scientist with Mainely Soils, LLC.